 This doesn’t just include websites but also bets placed via telephone, text message, or through some guy who posted a message on an internet forum.

-Basically, the bottom line is that unless you want to get into trouble, you’d best stick to Singapore Pools and Singapore Turf Club for your online betting needs.
-The odds offered might not be as good as what you used to get on LiveBet.
-But that’s just something you’ll have to get used to.
+Basically, the bottom line is that unless you want to get into trouble, you’d best stick to Singapore Pools and Singapore Turf Club for online betting in Singapore.
+The odds offered might not be as good as what you used to get on LiveBet, but it beats being $5,000 poorer and spending 6 months behind bars.

-Have you tried online betting with Singapore Pools and Singapore Turf Club?
+Have you tried online betting in Singapore?
 Share your experiences in the comments!